JuliaDiff/TaylorSeries.jl/paper/paper.md

 ---
-title: 'TaylorSeries.jl: Taylor expansions in Julia'
+title: 'TaylorSeries.jl: Taylor expansions in one and many variables in Julia'
 tags:
   - Taylor series
   - Automatic differentiation